warniiiz/next-base64-encoder/README.md

 - [2x to 8x faster](#performances) than browserify Buffer (used when using Buffer in client-side Next.js)
 - 20x lighter, only 1kB once webpacked by Next.js, saving more than 20kB of bundle size (compared to browserify Buffer when webpacked by Next.js)

-_From acorns grow oak trees..._
+19kB seems nothing, but it's worth it if you're only using a Base64 encoders from Node.js Buffer... _From acorns grow oak trees._

 No dependencies to install:
 - only `TextDecoder`, already available in all browsers built-in API)
-- or `Buffer` when used in Next.js or Edge Runtime (already available in built-in API)
+- or `Buffer` when used in Next.js or Edge Runtime (already available in Node built-in API)

-Fallback to Buffer in 'Node' and 'Worker' environments, for fastest execution (especially when encoding long string) in Next.js and Edge Runtime middlewares.
+Automatic fallback to Buffer (with C++ library) in 'node' and 'worker' environments, for faster execution (especially when encoding long string) in Next.js and Edge Runtime middlewares.
+Choice of using Buffer or pure-JS is transparently manage by webpack.

 ## Installation